ShivaBP/DD2488-CompilerConstruction/project/lab5.md

   * The types of the parameters in the overriding and overridden methods must match exactly (no contravariance allowed).
   * The return type must match exactly (no covariance allowed).
   * The overriding method must carry the `override` modifier.
+  * **Note:** The names of parameters may change, only the signature is to be checked.
 * All expressions typecheck and have the expected type (the returned expression matches the declared return type, for instance).

 Your goal in this assignment is to enforce all the constraints not